MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Bible Study/Revelation/2 Bible Study - Revelation 2 - The Seven Churches.md

 AD 1517-1730 (Sardis) - Reformed Church (Martin Luther gets saved and goes against

 Known for clothing, trade routes etc, a rich city
-The city was built on a mountain that was inpregnable and everyone belived they were comlpetely safe
+The city was built on a mountain that was impregnable and everyone believed they were completely safe, however, till today it was breached twice and both times was because the town wasn't being watchful / The thought they were so safe they got lazy and stopped watching out for the enemy.
 ### The Faithful Church / Philadelphia
 ### The Lukewarm Church / Leodicea